18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #7 Char Siu Sauce

 Char Siu refers to roast pork prepared in a famous Cantonese style, which includes glazing this salty-sweet sauce onto the meat for greater taste.
-Typically made with hoisin and the aromatic five spices, it also elevates other roast meat recipes and is used in Char Siu buns.
+Typically made with hoisin and the aromatic five spices, it also elevates other roast meat recipes such as BBQ ribs, and is used in one of our favourite dim sum dishes, Char Siu buns.

 Char Siu Sauce